ixartz/Next-js-Boilerplate/README.md

 To use Checkly, you must first create an account on [their website](https://www.checklyhq.com).
 Once you have an account, you can set the `CHECKLY_API_KEY` environment variable in GitHub Actions by generating a new API key in the Checkly Dashboard.
 Additionally, you will need to define the `CHECKLY_ACCOUNT_ID`, which can also be found in your Checkly Dashboard under User Settings > General.

-Finally, you also need to update `checkly.config.ts` file by your own email address and production URL.
+To complete the setup, make sure to update the `checkly.config.ts` file with your own email address and production URL.

 ### VSCode information (optional)